cypht-org/cypht-website/pages/install-2x.md

               description: You can create your own themes for Cypht.
 Edit the themes.php file to include your theme, and put the css file in modules/themes/assets.
               links:
                 Example wordpress.php file: https://github.com/cypht-org/cypht/blob/2.x/config/themes.php
+    docker_compose: <a href="https://github.com/cypht-org/cypht/blob/2.x/docker/docker-compose.yaml">the example docker-compose file</a> in the created file or just download the example docker-compose file in the previously created directory.
 ---